Educational Leadership, EdD Admission Requirements

 Because of the doctoral program’s cohort model, all students who enter in a given year begin the program together in the fall semester.
 Applications are reviewed on a rolling basis until the cohort for that fall reaches capacity.

-An accepted student who wants to defer his or her admission for one year must submit a request to do so in writing to the Dean of Graduate Studies and the Program Coordinator.
+An admitted student who wants to defer his or her admission for one year must submit a request to do so in writing to the Program Director of the EdD program.
 Deferments will be granted by the Department on an individual basis.
-Once a deferral is granted, the student must submit the required deposit to reserve his or her position in the cohort.
+Once a deferral is granted, the student must submit the required deposit to reserve their position in the cohort.
 This deposit will be credited toward tuition.
-A student who is granted a deferment must understand that he or she will be subject to the prevailing tuition at the time of matriculation to the program.
+A student who is granted a deferment must understand that they will be subject to the prevailing tuition at the time of matriculation to the program.

 Academic Policies and Procedures

-Continuous Enrollment: Students must be enrolled continuously in the Ed.
-D. program.
-In case of a personal emergency, a student may petition the Dean of Graduate Studies for a leave of absence; however, this is not guaranteed.
+Continuous Enrollment: Students must be enrolled continuously in the EdD program.
+In emergency circumstances, a student may petition for a leave of absence by filling out the Request for Leave of Absence form; however, this is not guaranteed.

-Readmission: A student who has withdrawn from a graduate program for personal reasons, (that is, other than a dismissal for academic or ethical reasons) may reapply within one year of that withdrawal by sending a letter requesting reinstatement to the Dean of Graduate Studies.
-The Dean forwards that request to the appropriate departmental admissions committee, which will communicate its decision to the student.
+Readmission: A student who has withdrawn from a graduate program for personal reasons, (that is, other than a dismissal for academic or ethical reasons) may be readmitted within one year of that withdrawal by requesting reinstatement in writing to the Program Director of the EdD program.
 In some cases, a student may be asked to submit materials updating the original application.
 If the withdrawal was granted contingent upon some action(s) on the part of the student, the student also will be required to demonstrate that the recommended steps have been taken.
 If more than one year has elapsed, a completely new application must be submitted to the Office of Enrollment Management.

 Time Limits: Students enrolled in the cohort program must complete coursework within five years of receiving candidacy.
 Dissertation must be completed within five years after the completion of coursework.